 What is Cash for Keys?

-If foreclosure is immanent, and you are considering a deed-in-lieu of foreclosure, some lenders are willing to offer "Cash for Keys" - whereby the lender will actually pay you to vacate the home in a timely fashion.
+If foreclosure is imminent, and you are considering a deed in lieu of foreclosure, some lenders are willing to offer “Cash for Keys,” whereby the lender will actually pay you to vacate the home in a timely fashion.
 The money you receive in exchange is intended to pay for your relocation costs.

 How it works

-It is in the bank's best interest to forego the cost and time involved in doing a foreclosure.
-When the bank agrees to give you cash to move out on a mutually agreed upon date, you agree to maintain the property and leave it in a "broom sweep clean" condition.
-Often the Cash fo Keys is paid upon or after you exit the property.
+It is in the bank’s best interest to forego the cost and time involved in carrying out a foreclosure.
+When the bank agrees to give you cash to move out on a mutually agreed upon date, you agree to maintain the property and leave it in a “broom sweep clean” condition.
+Often the cash is paid upon or after your exiting the property.

 The HAFA Program

-Deed-in-Lieus are complex transactions involving coordination and cooperation among a number of various parties.
-Fortunately the HAFA program simplifies and streamlines the process.
+Deed-in-Lieu transactions are complex, involving coordination and cooperation among a number of various parties.
+Fortunately, the HAFA program simplifies and streamlines the process.

 How to get a cash incentive in exchange for moving out

-If you are considering a deed-in-lieu of foreclosure, your bank may have a Cash for Keys program that you qualify for.
-Nonprofit housing counselors from a HUD-approved agency are experienced in negotiating a Cash fo Keys agreement with banks.
+If you are considering a deed in lieu of foreclosure, your bank may have a Cash for Keys program that you qualify for.
+Nonprofit housing counselors from a HUD-approved agency are experienced in negotiating a Cash for Keys agreement with banks.
 It can help you to get some free advice and an understanding of the qualifications before you talk to your lender.